-c.
+b.
 Installation of Steering Wheel

-Before installing steering wheel, set signal switch in "off" position to prevent the cam from striking the switch trigger and damaging the switch operating mechanism.

-Location marks for proper installation of steering wheel on steering shaft are provided to ensure a vertical position of the steering wheel lower spoke when front wheels are in straightahead position.
-The upper end of steering shaft has a small location notch, the flexible wheel has a small drilled location hole near the center and in line with the lower spoke, and the solid spoke wheel has a location mark on the underside of the lower spoke.
+- 1. Before intalling steering wheel, set signal switch in "off" position to prevent the cam from striking the switch trigger and damaging the switch operating mechanism. - 2.
+Location marks for proper installation of steering wheel on steering shaft are provided to insure a vertical position of the steering wheel lower spoke when front wheels are in straightahead position.
+The upper end of steering shaft has a small location notch, the solid spoke wheel has a keyway, and the flexible wheel has a Ushaped notch.
 These location marks on shaft and wheel must be in line when wheel is installed.
-See figure 7-10.
+See figure 7-9.

-Figure 7-10-Location Marks on Steering Shaft and Flexible Steering Wheel
+Figure 7-9-Location Marks on Steering Shaft and Wheel